biocodellc/ontology-data-pipeline/README.md

 ## Config Files

 We provide a set of default configuration files found under `config` directory as well as in each project directory.
-Project configuration files include [`entity.csv`](#entity.csv), `mapping.csv`, `relations.csv`.
-These are the base configuration files we use for reasoning against the application ontology (e.g. [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/)).
+Project configuration files include [`entity.csv`](#entity.csv), [`mapping.csv`](#mapping.csv), [`relations.csv`](#relations.csv), and [`phenophase_descriptions.csv`](https://github.com/biocodellc/ppo-data-pipeline#descriptions).
+The remaining configuration files below are found in the `config` directory.
+Together, these are the required configuration files we use for reasoning against the application ontology (e.g. [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/)).
 These files configure the data validation, triplifying, reasoning, and rdf2csv converting.

 The following files are required:

 ##### <a name="entity.csv"></a>

-1. `entity.csv` (project directory) - This file specifies the entities to create when triplifying.
+1. `entity.csv` (found in each project directory) - This file specifies the entities to create when triplifying.
 The file expects the following columns:

     * `alias`